michaelmusick/InteractiveInstallation_CC_Demo/Syllabus.md

 Grades will be determined according to the following breakdown:

 - Show & Tell presentations: 10%
-- In-class discussions (readings & round-table feedback), critiques: 15%
+- In-class discussions (readings & round-table feedback), critiques: 10%
-- Sketches 15%
+- Project Sketches: 15%
 - Project 1: "Create an Sound Experience in a Space with Paper" 10%
-- Project 2: "Cybernetic System as Interactive Sound Installation" 20%
+- Project 2: "Cybernetic System as Interactive Sound Installation" 25%
 - Project 3: "Class Collective builds an Interactive Sound Installation" 30%

 Letters are assigned according to the following final course percentages: